Dr Rachel Stratton

 Rachel is a senior scientist working on convection.
 Rachel is the convection scheme code owner and she works on improving the convective parametrization scheme in the Unified Model.

-Convective parametrization improvements often come from first running and analysing Met Office LEM at resolutions where convective processes are fully resolved.
+Convective parametrization improvements often come from first running and analysing Met Office Large Eddy Model at resolutions where convective processes are fully resolved.
 The ideas derived from the CRM simulations are used to alter the parametrized convection scheme in the model.
 Changes to the convection scheme are usually tested in a SCM version of the Unified Model first to see how well they are able to reproduce CRM simulations or particular observational datasets.
 See various GASS observational case studies.
 If the SCM results look promising then the changes are tested in aqua-planet, climate and NWP.

 Rachel has recently focused on: